swapnajitm0714-ui/civictech.caTesting/README.md

 ## Contributing

-This repository is open to contributions!
-Please submit a pull request if you’d like to propose improvements, report issues, or add new features to support this evaluation.
+This repository is currently under review, pending decision on next steps.